vdesabou/kafka-docker-playground/connect/connect-aws-s3-sink/README.md

 Simply run:

 ```
-$ playground run -f s3-sink<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
+$ just use <playground run> command and search for s3-sink.sh in this folder
 ```

 If you want to assume IAM roles:

 ```
-$ playground run -f s3-sink-with-assuming-iam-role<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> (in that case `~/.aws/credentials-with-assuming-iam-role` file must be set)
+$ just use <playground run> command and search for s3-sink-with-assuming-iam-role.sh in this folder
 ```

 or

 ```
-$ playground run -f s3-sink-with-assuming-iam-role-config<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> <AWS_STS_ROLE_ARN>
+$ just use <playground run> command and search for s3-sink-with-assuming-iam-role-config<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> .sh in this folder
 ```

 or with AssumeRole using custom AWS credentials provider (⚠️ custom code is just an example, there is no support for it):

 ```
-$ playground run -f s3-sink-backup-and-restore-assuming-iam-role-with-custom-aws-credential-provider<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
+$ just use <playground run> command and search for s3-sink-backup-and-restore-assuming-iam-role-with-custom-aws-credential-provider.sh in this folder
 ```

 Note: you can also export these values as environment variable